mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 To interact with this private repository from Studio Pro, you need a link to the repository and a PAT.

-For more information, see the [Supported Git Service Providers](#supported-providers) section above.
+For more information on PAT, see the [Supported Git Service Providers](#supported-providers) section above.

 ### 4.2 Preparing Studio Pro {#preparing-studio-pro}